 top of page

-Therapy for autistic professionals
+Therapy for autistic burnout and masking:

-delivered by autistic therapist
+by autistic therapist.

 Does your everyday leave you exhausted?

 You might take pride in the ability to understand others' perspectives but desperately miss the same for yourself.
+Your feelings might be brushed off as "being too sensitive" or your needs not taken seriously because as a late-identified autistic person you have "managed fine" up until now.

 Demands at work accumulate like compound interest?